samouraiworld/gnodaokit/README.md

 ## 4.4 Video Tutorial

-Watch our comprehensive video tutorial on our [`Youtube Channel`](https://www.youtube.com/@peerdevlearning) for a walkthrough of all examples.
+A tutorial and a walkthrough in video of all our examples video is available on our [`Youtube Channel`](https://www.youtube.com/@peerdevlearning).
 > [Video Tutorial](https://youtu.be/SphPgsjKQyQ)

 # 5. Create Custom Resources